thatnealpatel/the-invisible-impact/EDU_RSRC.md

 Inside there, I further break up my directories by organizing all media files together in a `media` directory, and furthermore, all the components of the website into `components`.
 Lastly, all the components that are directly related to the single-page application (SPA), are contained within `spa`.
 The `Qr.jsx` file dangles outside since it is hosted on its on page.

 In addition, you'll find some other files starting with `App` or `index`.
-These are responsible for packaging up all your componenets into a format that all website servers can understand.
+These are responsible for packaging up all your components into a format that all website servers can understand.

 Here is how you reference files on a **path**: `Gallery.jsx` is a special type of JavaScript file that is located on the path `./src/components/spa/Gallery.jsx`.
 Easy, right?